johnperry-math/mew_cats/README.md

 - includes an altered LaTeX file, or
 - includes a marked-up PDF file, or
 - whatever communicates the change(s) you want!

+## Organization

+- Necessary things:
+  - The current draft should be in the main folder.
+  - The `graphics` folder contains graphics required for the current draft.
+    If you move it, you will have to rewrite all the links from scratch.
+  - Citations appear in `citations.bib`.
+    If you move it, you will have to adjust the file reference in the current draft.
+- Not-strictly-necessary things:
+  - `nimber.py` and `nimber.sage` are what we used when writing Chapter 11.
+    They remain for the sake of experimentation, and because it's a convenient place.
+  - `legacy` contains older drafts.
+Feel free to move one out, compile it, look at older texts.
+    (Unfortunately, `diff` doesn't always work well with Lyx and Lyx-generated LaTeX.)

 ## License